PremHcl/ts-app-builder/root/README.md

 directory are more like integration tests in that they require connecting to Rally and interacting with data.

-##### grunt install
+##### grunt deploy

-Use grunt install to build the deploy file and then install it into a new page/app in Rally.
+Use grunt deploy to build the deploy file and then install it into a new page/app in Rally.
 It will create the page on the Home tab and then add a custom html app to the page.
 The page will be named using the "name" key in the config.json file (with an asterisk prepended).

 To use this task, you must create an auth.json file that contains the following keys:
 {